 WordPress Editorial Scheduling Plugins

-If you want to manage your content scheduling directly from WordPress, there are some useful content scheduling plugins you can use:
+If you want to manage your content scheduling directly from WordPress, there are some useful plugins you can use:

-Editorial Calendar is a Free plugin for WordPress that makes it possible to see all your posts and drag and drop them to manage your site.
+Editorial Calendar is a Free WordPress plugin that makes it possible to see all your posts and drag and drop them to manage your blog.

-The Editorial Calendar provides content editors with an overview of your blog and when each post will be published.
-You can drag and drop to move posts, edit posts right inside the calendar and manage your entire content publishing schedule.
+The Editorial Calendar provides content editors with an overview of your scheduling and when each post will be published.
+You can drag and drop to move posts, edit posts right inside the calendar and manage your entire blog.

-For more information about this useful content management plugin, visit the plugin site here:
+For more details, visit the plugin site here:

-Edit Flow is a modular plugin that allows you to collaborate with your editorial team right inside WordPress.
+Edit Flow lets you collaborate with your editorial team right inside WordPress.

 - Calendar – A month-by-month view of your content.

-- Custom Statuses – Define key workflow stages.
+- Custom Statuses – Define the key stages to your workflow.

 - Editorial Comments – Allows private discussion between writers and editors in the admin through threaded commenting.

-- Editorial Metadata – Track important important details.
+- Editorial Metadata – Helps you keep track of important details.

-- Notifications – Receive updates on any content that you are following.
+- Notifications – Receive updates on any content you’re following.

-- Story Budget – View your upcoming content budget details.
+- Story Budget – Lets you view your upcoming content budget.

-- User Groups – Helps you keep your users organized by department or function.
+- User Groups – Organize your users by department or function.

 To learn more, visit this site:

-Step 9 – Define What Kind Of Content You Will Publish
+Step 9 – Define What Kind Of Content To Publish

-(What kind of content will be published on your site?)
+(What kind of content are you going to publish on your website or blog?)

-Once you have set up your schedule for creating content, the next step is to define what kinds of content you are going to create to publish on your website.
+After setting up a schedule for creating content, the next step is to define what types of content you are going to create to post on your website.

-Are you planning to publish articles, videos, audios, slideshows, product reviews, multimedia presentations, etc.?
+Are you planning to publish articles, videos, audios, interviews, product reviews, multimedia presentations, etc.?

-Knowing what type of content you intend to create for your site is useful because this helps you understand what other tools and resources you may need to purchase or budget for in order to create your content.
-This could include buying video screen capture software for videos and multimedia presentations, slideshows, etc.
+Knowing what type of content you intend to create for your site is useful because this helps you understand what other tools and resources you will need to purchase or budget for to create the content.
+This could include purchasing video screen capture software for videos and multimedia presentations, slideshows, etc.

-The final step in your website planning process is to decide who will be responsible for managing the various areas of your site and content and assign these to your in-house resources, or consider outsourcing.
+The final step in your business site planning process is to decide who will be responsible for various areas of your site and content and assign these to the resources you have available, or consider outsourcing.

-There are many roles and responsibilities involved in running a successful business digital presence.
+There are many roles and responsibilities involved in running a busy digital presence.